Interview: Sloan Embraces Division on “Commonwealth”

 Perhaps more than ever before, beloved Canadian power-pop veterans Sloan want to show you exactly what they’re made of.

-It isn’t a secret that the band – Chris Murphy, Jay Ferguson, Patrick Pentland, Andrew Scott, and Gregory Macdonald – has sloan-band-shot-2014forever been an entity capable of showcasing the musical visions and talents of all involved.
+It isn’t a secret that the band – Chris Murphy, Jay Ferguson, Patrick Pentland, Andrew Scott, and Gregory Macdonald – has forever been an entity capable of showcasing the musical visions and talents of all involved.
 Everyone writes, everyone sings, and everyone plays more than just one instrument, be it in-studio or onstage.
 This isn’t a one-, or even two-person band – this is multi-headed musical monster.

 Although Sloan’s previous 10 albums have all gone the way of sharing the spotlight, Commonwealth (released September 9), is divided into four parts, each of which has been orchestrated by a different original member: Murphy, Ferguson, Pentland, or Scott.